Ukraine-Russia war triggers major German policy changes | DW | 28.02.2022

 Now the Afghanistan mission is over, the end of the Mali mission — which started in 2013 — is also looming, while NATO territory seems to be under immediate threat and possibly even Germany itself.
 So it is no wonder that the issue of national defense, the original purpose of the Bundeswehr, is coming back into focus.

-The €100 billion euros for the armed forces is to be a one-off.
+The €100 billion ($1.2 billion) for the armed forces is to be a one-off.
 But defense spending is supposed to increase permanently.
-For many years, NATO and the United States, have been urging the Berlin government to increase defense spending.
+For many years, NATO and the United States have been urging the Berlin government to increase defense spending.
 The NATO countries have set themselves the goal of spending 2% of their economic output on defense.
 Germany has long spent far less and only recently increased its defense spending to around 1.5% of GDP.

 The SPD, the Greens, and the opposition communist Left Party, in particular, have always rejected the 2% target.
 Now Chancellor Olaf Scholz has announced that Germany will even exceed it.